1 Care of the mother

 1-7 How can a pregnancy be confirmed?

 A pregnancy test can be done on a sample of urine.
 The pregnancy test becomes positive by the time a woman misses her period.
 Usually a woman will go to her local clinic or a family doctor for a pregnancy test.
 Some women choose to buy a pregnancy test at a pharmacy and test their own urine.
-If the pregnancy test is positive, many women will go to the nearest antenatal clinic to have their pregnancy confirmed.
+If the pregnancy test is positive, many women will go to the nearest primary care or antenatal clinic to have their pregnancy confirmed.

 1-8 When should a woman first go to book at an antenatal clinic?

 It is best for a woman to book for antenatal care as soon as pregnancy is confirmed with a pregnancy test.
-This is usually done at about 8 weeks of pregnancy when the second period is missed.
+This is usually done before 8 weeks of pregnancy when the second period is missed.
 The earlier a woman books for antenatal care the better.
 It is very important that all women book early for antenatal care.
-If possible pregnant women should book for antenatal care before 12 weeks of pregnancy (before the third period is missed).
+If possible all pregnant women should book for antenatal care before 12 weeks of pregnancy (before the third period is missed).

 Women should book for antenatal care as soon as pregnancy is confirmed.